Holidays abroad this summer unlikely for most Britons, scientist warns | MarketScreener

 Modelling group which reports into the government's Scientific

-"I think we are running a real risk if we do start to have
+"We are running a real risk if we do start to have lots of

 (Reporting by Sarah Young